 AUSTRALIAN HEALTH AND MEDICAL NEGLIGENCE SOLICITORS

-Legal help for Australians who have suffered as a result of a medical error, misconduct, incompetence or negligence.
+Legal help for Australians who have suffered as a result of a medical malpractice

-Our obligation-free legal referral service provides patients and their families access to specialist medical negligence solicitors with expertise in health and medical law, personal injury law and negligence compensation claims.
+Our legal referral service provides patients and their families access to specialist medical negligence solicitors with expertise in handling compensation claims.

 Medical negligence claims are not the easiest to pursue.
 They are often vigorously defended by doctors and their insurance companies.

 Finding a competent and experienced plaintiff solicitor can be very difficult.
-Some solicitors advertise themselves as medical negligence solicitors, when they in fact have little or no experience in the area, or they do have experience but they have only ever represented defendants (i.e doctors and hospitals) and not plaintiffs (patients).
+Some solicitors advertise themselves as experts in medical negligence law, when they in fact have little or no experience in the area, or they do have experience but they have only ever represented defendants (i.e doctors and hospitals) and not plaintiffs (patients).

 The law firms whom we refer enquiries to have solicitors with Specialist Accreditation in Personal Injury (Medical Negligence).
-To be accredited by the Law Society as a specialist, a solicitor must pass rigorous assessments, demonstrate a high standard of technical legal knowledge, core skills and practical capabilities in the area of medical negligence law.
+To be accredited by the Law Society as a specialist, a solicitor must pass rigorous assessments, demonstrate a high standard of technical legal knowledge, core skills and practical capabilities.
 To maintain their specialist accreditation, they must also demonstrate continued substantial involvement and legal education in their specialty.

 Contact our service today for free assistance.
 Call our helpline on 1800 529 835.